 Veterinary technicians offer assistance to veterinarians and their offices.
 Vet techs enjoy a variety of responsibilities, including assisting veterinarians with animal care during sick visits or handling samples or labs in more research or clinical settings.
 It’s a rewarding career for those who love animals.

-This article provides an overview of the job outlook, projected veterinary technician salary, certification requirements and educational pathways for an aspiring veterinary technician.
+This article provides an overview of the job outlook, certification requirements and educational pathways for an aspiring veterinary technician.

 What Does a Veterinary Technician Do?